jinningwang/best-of-ps/.github/ISSUE_TEMPLATE/04_change-configuration.md

 ---
 name: "⚙️ Change configuration"
 about: Do you have a suggestion for changing the configuration, e.g. allow additional licenses or adjust minimal stars?
 title: ''
-labels: 'configuration'
+labels: configuration
 assignees: ''

 ---